Bryan and Laura's Adoption Story: Joy Mixed With Pain

 I had a phone call with Sean and Jenny back in January of last year where they shared with me about their desire to adopt a child with Latin American decent, in particular from Honduras.
 Jenny runs a beautiful non-profit there and they have huge hearts for the people of Honduras.
 I told them that it wasn’t very common for infant adoption situations to pop up in the U.S. involving Honduran decent, but that we could all pray!
 And we did.

-They got started with Christian Adoption Consultants and began working on their home study while I created their family profile book.
+They got started with me and began working on their home study while I created their family profile book.
 Fast forward to June.
-CAC was contacted about a baby boy who had already been born and his brave birth mama wanted to make an adoption plan.
+An agency reached out about a baby boy who had already been born and his brave birth mama wanted to make an adoption plan.
 Due to specific laws, the agency needed a family from one specific state.
 That state just happened to be where Sean and Jenny lived.
 And that baby just happened to be El Salvadoran (in Jenny’s words, “About as close to Honduras as you can get!”).
 They formed a beautiful relationship with their son’s birthmother and are even able to communicate with her in Spanish.
 How amazing is God?!

 "There is much joy in adoption but it’s impossible to overlook the fact that adoption cannot exist without brokenness and pain.
 There were times in the four days between when we heard about him and when he came home with us that I thought I would crack under the weight of this brokenness.
 I always play the role of comforter and fixer for those who suffer.
 In this, I was acutely aware that this momentous occasion that was about to bring us so much joy was also going to cause this beautiful woman who carried our little L in her womb inexplicable pain.
 It was paralyzing."